Tomba! 2: The Evil Swine Return: Plot

-Tomba – having grown into a young man since his previous adventure – receives an envelope containing his insect friend Zippo, who reports that the Evil Pigs have invaded a neighboring land and that Tomba's girlfriend Tabby has disappeared.
+Tomba – having grown into a young man since his previous adventure – receives an envelope containing his insect friend Zippo, who reports that the Evil Pigs have invaded a neighboring land and that Tomba's friend Tabby has disappeared.
 Tomba leaps into the sea in search of her and winds up in a fisherman village where he meets an old man named Kainen.
 From there he moves on to the Coal-Mining Town where Tabby's house is, but discovers that she is absent.
 Gran, a denizen of the Coal-Mining Town, mentions seeing Tabby travel to the Kujara Ranch by trolley, but the trolley she used to travel there returns empty.
 A panicking trolley worker reveals that the Evil Pigs kidnapped Tabby when she tried to protect a pendant that was given to her by Tomba as a gift.
 Gran explains that the Evil Pigs have cursed the entire continent, and gives Tomba a red Pig Bag that is capable of capturing the Flame Pig that has cast his spell on the mines.
 Tomba ventures throughout the continent gathering the rest of the Pig Bags.
 After Tomba captures the five Evil Pigs and lifts their spells over the land, their leader, the Last Evil Pig, reveals himself to Tomba and tempts him to find his lair.
 Tomba locates the Last Evil Pig in an underground area underneath the Coal-Mining Town, where the Last Evil Pig freezes time in a last-ditch effort to stop Tomba.
 A final battle against the Last Evil Pig ends with his capture, but he promises his eventual return.
 Tomba finds Tabby in the Last Evil Pig's lair and they escape the collapsing area on the back of the flying dog Baron.
 Following a feast at Tabby's home, Kainen may appear and reward Tomba with a tuxedo if all the events were completed.
 Tomba is allowed to pilot the local windmill owner's new boat to return home, but he crashes it soon after departing.